 Writer's Workbench provides 25 Analyses that guide writers as they write and revise from within Microsoft Word.
-Writer's Workbench provides immediate and unbiased feedback for all writers moderately proficient with Word.
-These analyses, which address increasingly more specific issues within an essay, are grouped into SIX categories: Content, Characteristics, Verbs, Clarity, Words, and Punctuation.
+Writer's Workbench provides immediate and unbiased feedback for writers who are moderately proficient with Word.
+These analyses, which address increasingly more specific issues within an essay, are arranged into six categories: Content, Characteristics, Verbs, Clarity, Words, and Punctuation.